valleysonata/portofolio/README.md

 A push went to the wrong repository (a different project).
 Trying to fix it with `git pull --rebase` caused conflicts.
 The fix was `rm -rf .git`, which deleted all 20+ original commits.
 The project had to be rebuilt from scratch.

 **4. File structure issues**
-Files got nested in `Downloads/portofolio-main (1)/portofolio-main/` paths, and coffee shop project files accidentally got mixed in.
+Files got nested in `Downloads/portofolio-main (1)/portofolio-main/` paths, and other project files accidentally got mixed in.
 The repo structure was messy and unprofessional.

 **5. No backend**
 The API key was sitting in the frontend code, public to anyone who opened DevTools.
 No way to hide credentials.